joshua530/cpp/readme.md

-# How to think like a programmer code
+# Code samples associated with "How to think like a programmer"